 The second set of benchmarks consists of a simplified version of the card game Bridge that we call 'racing'.
 There are two players, MIN and MAX.
-Each has a hand of h cards drawn uniformly from the deck $\{1, \ldots, d\}$ where $d \geq 2h$.
+Each has a hand of hcards drawn uniformly from the deck $\{1, \ldots, d\}$ where $d \ge d$ 2h.
 Players only see their own hand.
 MIN begins the game.
 During each trick, the player who begins plays a card from her hand, the other sees it and plays a card in turn.
 The player who played the highest card wins this trick and starts the next one.
 No new card is ever drawn from the deck.
-The game ends when the players have no more cards or when one has won in total q tricks.
-MAX wins if she is the first one to reach q tricks.
-For the benchmark, each instance with parameter h, d, and q consists of a randomly drawn hand with hcards for MAX and a randomly drawn card that is supposed to be played by MIN during the first trick.
+The game ends when the players have no more cards or when one has won in total g tricks.
+MAX wins if she is the first one to reach g tricks.
+For the benchmark, each instance with parameter h, d, and g consists of a randomly drawn hand with h cards for MAX and a randomly drawn card that is supposed to be played by MIN during the first trick.
 Notice that when d > 2h, each player has incomplete information.
-We use evaluation of AND-OR DAGs to compute optimal strategies for MAX against the best defence adversary model defined in [Frank and Basin, 1998].
+We use evaluation of AND-OR DAGs to compute optimal strategies for MAX against the best defence adversary model defined in [6].

-In games with incomplete information where S is the set of all possible hidden configurations, [Frank and Basin, 1998; Frank and Basin, 2001] define the maxmin value of player MAX to be the set of all subsets S' of S such that there is a uniform strategy winning in any configuration of S'.
-[Ginsberg, 2001] shows that computing this value amounts to evaluate the game DAG with the lattice $(2^{2^S}, \preceq, \sqcap, \cup)$.
-Intuitively, using \cup at OR-nodes models the fact that player MAX can choose any child as her strategy, and \square at AND-nodes models the fact that a strategy must be robust to all adversarial strategies, hence a strategy wins in $s \in S$ if and only if it wins in s whatever action her opponent chooses.
+In games with incomplete information where S is the set of all possible hidden configurations, [6, 7] define the maxmin value of player MAX to be the set of all subsets S' of S such that there is a uniform strategy winning in any configuration of S'.
+[9] shows that computing this value amounts to evaluate the game DAG with the lattice $(2^{2^S}, \leq, \sqcap, \cup)$.
+Intuitively, using \cup at OR-nodes models the fact that player MAX can choose any child as her strategy, and \sqcap at AND-nodes models the fact that a strategy must be robust to all adversarial strategies, hence a strategy wins in $s \in S$ if and only if it wins in s whatever action her opponent chooses.

 In the same setting of games with incomplete information, one can also be interested in non-uniform strategies which allow player MAX's actions to depend on the hidden information.
 This can be useful for computing heuristic values of for the game with incomplete information.
 It can be seen that the set of all configurations for which there is a non-uniform winning strategy can be computed as the value of the game DAG with the lattice $(2^S, \subseteq, \cap, \cup)$.

-Hence, for both benchmarks, we consider the two lattices $(2^{2^S}, \sqcap, \cup)$ and $(2^S, \cap, \cup)$.
-In 'random', $S = \{1, \dots, v\}$, while in 'racing' S is the set of all possible hands of player MIN.
+Hence, for both benchmarks, we consider the two lattices $(2^{2^S}, \Box, \cup)$ and $(2^S, \cap, \cup)$.
+In 'random', $S = \{1, \ldots, v\}$, while in 'racing' S is the set of all possible hands of player MIN.